Ngwaabanjong/mfg-prj/README.md

 - $ chmod 755 script.sh
 - $ ./script.sh

+# Check CodeDeploy Agent Status
+Check if the agent is running.
+- $ sudo service codedeploy-agent status
+- $ sudo service codedeploy-agent start            = use this if agent is not running

 # Create EC2 with S3 access
 Pushin Code to S3 is Optional unless you want to store your artifacts in S3